Abraham Duquesne: Service in the French navy

 In 1635, he became a capitaine de vaisseau (captain) in the French navy.
 He was appointed to the "Neptune" squadron in 1636.
 In May 1637, he gained some fame for capturing the island of Lerins from Spain.
 Around this time, his father died in a conflict with the Spanish, which permanently increased his animosity towards them and he sought revenge.
 He fought them viciously at the Battle of Guetaria in 1638, during the expedition to Corunna in 1639, and in the battles at Tarragona in 1641, Barcelona and the Cabo de Gata.

 Service in the Swedish navy

-Duquesne then left to join the Royal Swedish navy in 1643.
+Duquesne then left to join the Swedish Navy in 1643.
 He fought the Danish fleet personally commanded by King Christian IV at the Battle of Colberger Heide in the frigate Regina 34.
 Later, in the Battle of Fehmarn Belt, the Danes were decisively defeated, their admiral Pros Mund killed and his ship taken.
 After a peace had been reached between the Danes and the Swedes in 1645, he returned to France.